Keyboard shortcuts

 Graphics and Sound Cards

-In this lesson, we will learn about how your computer shows you pictures and plays music!
+In this lesson, we will learn about how your computer shows you amazing pictures and plays your favorite music!

 The Graphics Card

-The Graphics Card (or Video Card) is the part of the computer that handles everything you see on your screen.
+The Graphics Card (also called a Video Card) is the part of the computer that handles everything you see on your screen.
 It takes information from the CPU and turns it into images, videos, and games.

 The Sound Card